 Health insurance does not equal dental insurance

 It seems logical that it would be included, but unfortunately that’s not the case.
 It usually wasn’t that big of a deal, since dental procedures used to be relatively cheap.
 But as they’ve gotten more expensive, dental coverage has been scaled back.
-Only 64% of people had dental benefits as of 2014 - which means 1 out of 3 adults are either foregoing dental care or paying out of pocket for it.
+In 2016, 77% of people had dental benefits, meaning one of out four adults are either foregoing dental care or paying out of pocket for it.

-Even when health insurance became mandatory thanks to the Affordable Care Act (ACA), aka Obamacare, dental (and vision) coverage was only required for children.
-Adults were still on their own.
-Some people speculate that because the ACA took a lot of its cues from Medicare, and Medicare doesn’t cover dental care, Obamacare doesn’t, either.
+Even when health insurance became mandatory thanks to the Affordable Care Act, dental (and vision) coverage was only required for children.
+Adults are still on their own.

 As mentioned, you can shop for dental insurance on insurance marketplaces like Healthcare.gov as either a standalone policy or as part of a health insurance policy.
 In 2014 less than 1% of Healthcare.gov plans were estimated to include dental benefits for adults, so you’ll likely have more luck paying for a separate plan.